22nd Armoured Brigade: Battle of Gazala

 Grant tanks of 5th RTR on the move in the Western Desert, 17 February 1942.

 On 4 March 1942 22nd Armd Bde was reorganised as an independent Brigade Group, with supporting artillery, engineer, transport and medical units.
 It returned to the front on 17 April 1942 under XXX Corps, coming under the command of 1st Armd Division on 23 April.
 The Battle of Gazala began on 26 May when Rommel tried to outflank the Gazala Line of defensive 'boxes'.
 XXX Corps moved south to give battle the following day.
 Before 22nd Armd Bde had got far it was attacked by both of the Afrika Korps' Panzer divisions, and it was ordered to fall back to the 'Knightsbridge' box, with the loss of 30 tanks and several guns.
 From Knightsbridge the brigade was able to attack the Germans' right flank, dealing some sharp blows.
 22nd Armoured Bde spent the next day watching the immobile 15th Panzer Division (which was out of fuel).
 On 29 May the Axis armour began to close in around Knightsbridge, and 22nd Armd Bde sent two regiments to help 2nd Armd Bde in a fierce armour and artillery action fought in a sandstorm.
 By evening both sides were battered and exhausted.
 On 30 May 22nd Armd Bde made unsuccessful attacks on the enemy anti-tank (A/T) screen.
 By now the battle had become a succession of confused armoured actions in the 'Cauldron' amidst the defensive boxes occupied by the infantry.
-Eight Army made a new attack on the Cauldon on 4/5 June: 22nd Armd Bde had simultaneously to attack enemy armour and assist 9th Indian Infantry Bde.
+Eighth Army made a new attack on the Cauldron on 4/5 June: 22nd Armd Bde had simultaneously to attack enemy armour and assist 9th Indian Infantry Bde.
 The attack began in moonlight at 02.50 and at first went well, 9th Indian Bde and 107th Rgt RHA of 22nd Armd Bde taking its opening positions, but the Axis positions were further back than realised, and the brigade's armour (156 Crusader, Stuart and Grant tanks) ran into the concentrated fire of the enemy's artillery and a panzer counter-attack.
 The tanks could give no aid to 9th Indian Bde, which was pushed off its objectives, and at the end of the day 22nd Armd Bde withdrew to Leaguer with the loss of some 60 tanks.
 The following day the infantry and artillery, including 107th Rgt RHA, were overrun in the Cauldron.